LiquidSaturn/FNF-Note-Randomizer/README.md

 Other than that, you should be good to go!
 There will be a to-do list below on things that I'd like to do with the randomizer in the future, but that does not guarantee that I can do those things or that they will be done soon.

+Also, I really haven't used Github too much and don't fully know what I'm doing so if you end up making a pull request or something then please keep that in mind!

 ## TO-DO:

 -Make the new Github repo prettier lol